 I get a lot of queries regarding video editing software for Macs on this site so rather than ignore the subject entirely (I use Windows myself) I thought I would do a ScreenFlow Review to at least include one recommendation I feel confident in.

 This one is not necessarily the most obvious choice because it started out its life as a screen recording and capture program rather than a video editor.
 But as they say, “from little things big things grow!”

 ScreenFlow originally came to my attention as a consistent recommendation by a number of my friends who are involved in video editing and happen use Macs.

 My original assumption was that these guys, who are all producing video in some kind of professional manner, would be using Final Cut Pro or perhaps the Adobe Premiere product but no, they were in fact using ScreenFlow.

 When I questioned them on it every one of them said that they had switched to ScreenFlow because using the fully professional programs had become complicated and cumbersome.

-Everything they they needed was available in ScreenFlow and using the big pro software was somewhat like using a Sherman tank when all they really needed was a pistol!
+It had everything they they needed and using the big pro software was somewhat like using a Sherman tank when all they really needed was a pistol!

 Before I get into the review proper, it is important to note that there is always the iMovie product that comes with Mac computers.
 By all reports it is an “OK” video editor given that it is bundled free with the computer.